Room 4...

 • Creative therapeutic techniques

-• Story and Metaphor
+• Stories and Metaphor

 • Understanding the importance of stories to engage with the hard to reach and heal trauma